Car accidents happen every single day. However, if you are involved in a car accident with no insurance, it can complicate the situation.

 Discuss Your Case with a North Carolina Car Accident Attorney

 Mehta & McConnell, PLLC, is a brand new firm run by two knowledgeable and highly skilled attorneys.
-Our lawyers have a background in defense work, giving them the unique perspective they need to successfully represent injured clients.
+Our auto accident lawyers have a background in defense work, giving them the unique perspective they need to successfully represent injured clients in North Carolina.
 We are dedicated to every client and strive to provide top-quality legal representation.